How to Present Your Findings

-At CodeHawks, ensuring a streamlined and standardized process for reporting vulnerabilities is of utmost importance.
-This ensures your submissions are explained with clarity, facilitates fair judging, and results in a safer blockchain ecosystem.
+At Cyfrin CodeHawks, ensuring a streamlined and standardized process for reporting vulnerabilities is paramount.
+This ensures your submissions are explained clearly, facilitates fair judging, and gives you better chances to submit a valid finding and earn rewards.

 All finding submissions are handled directly through the CodeHawks web platform to ensure a simple and streamlined process.